tomexiskandar/bintang/README.rst

 :delimiter: field seperator
 :quotechar: a character to quote the data
 :quoting: the csv enum for quoting, csv.QUOTE_MINIMAL or  0, csv.QUOTE_ALL or 1, csv.QUOTE_NONNUMERIC or 2, csv.QUOTE_NONE or 3

+Notes: setting quoting parameter properly will provide correct value to be presented in csv even if the value containing a delimiter character.

 .. code-block:: python